-The NEA will Model Diversity, Equity, Inclusion, and Accessibility in the Arts through All of Its Activities and Operations.
+The Arts Endowment will model diversity, equity, inclusion, and accessibility in the arts through all of its activities and operations.

 In its founding legislation, the NEA was charged with the responsibility of widening the availability of art, particularly to historically underserved populations-those whose opportunities to experience the arts are limited by geography, ethnicity, economics, or disability.
-Since its creation, the NEA has dedicated resources, developed leadership initiatives, and strengthened its partnerships with SAAs and RAOs to realize the agency's mission to foster and sustain an environment in which the arts belong to everyone in the United States.
+Since its creation, the NEA has dedicated considerable resources, developed several leadership initiatives, and strengthened its partnerships with SAAs and RAOs to realize the agency's mission to foster and sustain an environment in which the arts belong to everyone in the United States.

 The NEA continues to make progress in lifting barriers to arts participation across the nation.
 Most recently, an analysis showed that more than 43 percent of arts activities sponsored by NEA grants are held in census tracts where 20 percent or more of the population live below the poverty line.
-In addition, the NEA's Partnership Agreement grants to SAAs and RAOs include funds for responding to the needs of underserved populations within states and regions.
+In addition, the NEA's Partnership grants to SAAs and RAOs include funds set aside to respond to the needs of underserved populations within states and regions.